HireDale/daleydose/help-files.md

 # **HELP FILES AND ONLINE SUPPORT**
 ---
+## **TABLE OF CONTENTS**

-## To begin, select a Daley Dose topic.
+To begin, select a Daley Dose topic.

-### 1. Application Fundamentals
+## 1. Application Fundamentals
-Select to view topics about the application and its features.
+View topics about the application and its features.

 - About the Daley Dose
 - About User Roles
 - About Prescription Restrictions

-### 2. Window Definitions
+## 2. Window Definitions
-Select to view available windows and their functions on the application.
+View available windows and their functions in the application.

 - Home Window
 - Add Medication Window
 - Add Notes Window
 - Add Alternative Window
 - Scan Window

-### 3. Installation Guides
+## 3. Installation Guides
-Select to view tutorials that can help you install, troubleshoot, and update the application.
+Learn how to install, troubleshoot, and update the application.

 - How to install the Daley Dose application
 - How to install the Mobile Companion app
 - How to update to version 1.7

-### 4. User Interface Guides
+## 4. User Interface Guides
-Select to view tutorials that can help you perform tasks on the application.
+Learn how to perform tasks in the application.

 - How to create a new prescription
 - How to add medications to a prescription
 - How to delete medications from a prescription
 - How to add, edit, and delete medication notes
 - How to finalize and send out a prescription
 - How to digitize a handwritten prescription